Recovery after training: The best supplements

 Not all supplements are equally effective when it comes to supporting recovery.
 The following supplements have proven particularly promising in scientific studies:

-Methylsulfonylmethane (MSM) is an organic sulfur compound that occurs naturally in some foods and has been shown to have anti-inflammatory properties.
+Methylsulfonylmethane (MSM) is an organic sulfur compound naturally found in some foods and has been shown to have anti-inflammatory properties.

 • Reduces muscle soreness (DOMS - Delayed Onset Muscle Soreness)

-• Supports joint health, especially important for high-impact sports
+• Supports joint health, especially important in load-bearing sports

-According to a study in the Journal of the International Society of Sports Nutrition, MSM could reduce muscle pain after strenuous exercise by up to 40%.
+A study in Journal of the International Society of Sports Nutrition According to, MSM could reduce muscle pain after strenuous training by up to 40%.

-Nutrador® offers pharmaceutical-grade MSM that can provide optimal support for your joints and muscles.
+Nutrador® offers MSM in pharmaceutical quality that could optimally support your joints and muscles.

 Important ingredients: